Household Support Fund

 People in crisis situations who are unable to repair or replace broken or obsolete heating and do not qualify for help under other programmes can apply from Energy Projects Plus under their Crisis Support With Heating scheme.

-Around 650 older people in Wirral will benefit from this Age UK initiative, which will deliver a range of projects.
-These will focus on nutrition, maintaining and increasing independence at home, avoiding hospital admission, practical and financial support for carers and vulnerable older people with essential items and bills.
+Older people in Wirral can be supported by Age UK in a number of ways such as nutrition, independence at home, practical and financial support for carers and vulnerable older people with essential items and bills.
 For more information contact Age UK Wirral.

 Residents on a low income who are in urgent need of repairs or a replacements to their heating or plumbing systems or appliances can apply for help from Energy Projects Plus.